Soundhariya Viswanathan / Reading Time: 6 mins

 In this post, we compiled a list of 5 carefully selected productivity tools that will help you manage and organize your freelancing activities.
-Read through to understand how each of these tools can help you achieve better results in lesser time.
+Read through to understand how each of these tools can help you achieve better results in lesser time, and enjoy great leads and outcomes.

 You are your own manager.
 You, therefore, have to put your house in order.
 You need reminders, during other times you need to take important notes or stick to strict deadlines.
 There are other times when you will be on travel but need to monitor what your team members are doing back home.
 These tools will help you sort such scenarios and many others;